Spatial mixing and the random-cluster dynamics on lattices: The large- q cluster expansion of the random-cluster model

 \section{The large-\texorpdfstring{$q$}{q} cluster expansion of the random-cluster model}

 In this section, we follow the presentation of~\cite{BCT,BCHPT-Potts-all-temp} to introduce the combinatorial framework used to understand the random-cluster model at large~$q$.
 We then use this framework to deduce certain estimates on uniform connectivity probabilities, and later, in Section~\ref{sec:equilibrium-estimates}, use these estimates to deduce WSM within the wired and free phases on the respective sides of the critical point.
 Unless specified otherwise, in this section we will always work in the context of the model on the torus $\bbT_n = (\mathbb Z/n\mathbb Z)^d$.
-A slightly delicate point in this section is that we perform all the calculations in the context of $n$ finite and $p$ microscopically close to, but not necessarily exactly at $p_c$.
+A slightly delicate point in this section is that we perform all the calculations in the context of $n$ finite and $p$ within $o(1)$ of~$p_c$, rather than exactly at~$p_c$.

 For consistency with~\cite{BCHPT-Potts-all-temp,BCT} we reparametrize $p$ by the inverse-temperature parameter $\beta>0$: